 Washington DC has a rich historical and political background behind it making it the ideal breeding ground for paranormal activity.
 It certainly does not disappoint and there are several haunted hotels to choose from if you don’t mind sharing with a ghostly roommate!
+Book one of the below hotels on your visit to one of America’s most haunted cities.

 Let’s explore the most haunted hotels in Washington DC.